in28minutes/spring-boot-master-class/README.md

 Step 4 : Creating a JPA Project using Spring Initializr Step 5 : Defining a JPA Entity - User
-Step 6 : Defining a Service to manage the Entity - UserService and EntityManager Step 7 : Using a Command Line Runner to save the User to database.
-Step 8 : Magic of Spring Boot and In Memory Database H2 Step 9 : Introduction to Spring Data JPA
+Step 6 : Defining a Service to manage the Entity - UserService and EntityManager Step 7 : Using a Command Line Runner to save the User to Database Step 8 : Magic of Spring Boot and In Memory Database H2 Step 9 : Introduction to Spring Data JPA
 Step 10 : More JPA Repository : findById and findAll